 United States University degree programs are approved for training of Veterans and eligible persons under the provisions of Title 38, United States Code.
-Students interested in Veterans Educational Benefits should contact the Financial Aid Department.
+Students interested in Veterans Educational Benefits should speak to a Military Enrollment Advisor.
 Veterans who are unsure of their eligibility should contact the Veterans Administration.
 Eligible students must maintain satisfactory academic progress to continue receiving educational benefits.

-All official transcripts detailing prior higher education credits must be submitted to the Office of the Registrar in order to be certified for Veterans benefits.
+All official transcripts detailing prior higher education credits, including Joint Service Transcript (JST) or Community College of The Air Force (CCAF), must be submitted to the Office of the Registrar to be certified for Veterans benefits.

-Students with questions regarding using Veteran Benefits at USU should contact the Financial Aid Department.
+Students with questions regarding using Veteran Benefits at USU should contact a Military Enrollment Advisor or email military@usuniversity.edu.